-Parents or guardians may request records and/or letters of recommendations from the Middle School Office at any time.
+Parents or guardians may request records and/or letters of recommendation from the Middle School Office at any time.

-In order for the school to release records and letters of recommendation, the student's account must be in good standing which is determined by the Village School Business Office.
+For the school to release records and letters of recommendation, the student's account must be in good standing which is determined by the Village School Business Office.

-When requesting records or letters of recommendation, please contact Kathy Alvarado (kathleen.alvarado@thevillageschool.com) to initiate the process.
+When requesting records or letters of recommendation, please contact Administrative Assistant, Kathy Alvarado (kathleen.alvarado@thevillageschool.com) to initiate the process.
 Teachers and staff should not be contacted directly for recommendations.
-All requests for recommendations should be first be made through Kathy Alvarado.
+All requests for recommendations should first be made through Kathy Alvarado.

-Please include contact and destination information for the these items.
+Please include contact and destination information for these items.